 All this being said, why don’t we proceed to the next section and look more closely at some interesting Italian idioms?

-40 Cool Idioms for Italian Language Learners
+40 Cool Italian Idioms for the Smooth-talking Language Learner

 Once you get the following 40 idioms under your belt, you can discover even more on your own by watching and listening to authentic Italian resources like the videos on FluentU.